 BGT Plus Project

 In 2003, BGT ordered six (6) new vessels at a cost of $1.6 billion from both Hyundai Heavy Industries (HHI) – two (2) Ships, and Samsung Heavy Industries (SHI) – four (4) ships, to boost its shipping capacity.
-As part of the agreement signed with the ship builders, 580 Nigerians will be trained in different aspects of ship building and construction in fulfilment of Nigerian Content Development for the "BGT Plus Project".
+As part of the agreement signed with the ship builders, over 600 Nigerians were trained in different aspects of ship building and construction in fulfilment of Nigerian Content Development for the "BGT Plus Project".